-If you continue on the Royal Road a few meters farther, you will have the opportunity to use the steep road, shown below, which is somewhat less strenuous a climb after the grunt up from the river in Ourense!
+If you continue on the Royal Road a few meters farther, you will have the opportunity to use the steep road, shown below, which is a somewhat less strenuous climb after the grunt up from the river in Ourense!
 We chose the road.

 You have walked about 4.75 kilometers from the Catedral de Ourense, when you reach this most amazing viewpoint, the Mirador Cudeiro.
 For me the Ermida is not very impressive, and if it were not for the views back toward Ourense, I would not have bothered climbing the final meters to it.

 In fact, Norm and Nadine, who had struggled the last 4 kilometers, chose not to climb up to this most lofty view point.

 After admiring the views for a second longer, we joined Norm and Nadine on the Royal Road, and continued onward.
 The Camino now leaves the quaint medieval towns behind as it enters the countryside on the way to the next town of Sartédigos, about two kilometers away.